levimaaia/emailler/README-pop65.md

 POP65 is a Post Office Protocol v3 (POP3) client for the Apple II.
 It requires an Uthernet-II ethernet card and will not work with other interfaces without modification, because it uses the W5100 hardware TCP/IP stack.
 POP65 is used to download new email messages from a POP3 email server.
 (I use Dovecot on the Raspberry Pi as my POP3 server, but other POP3 servers should work too.)

-Before running `POP65.SYSTEM` for the first time, be sure you have created the email root directory and the `SPOOL` directory, as described above.
+Before running `POP65.SYSTEM` for the first time, be sure you have created the email root directory and the `SPOOL` directory, as described [here](README-emailler-setup.md).
 POP3 will initialize the `INBOX` mailbox, creating `NEXT.EMAIL` and `EMAIL.DB` files if they do not exist.

 POP65 runs without any user interaction and performs the following tasks: